clstith/clstith.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Mathematics, University of Michigan, June 2025 (Expected)
+* Ph.D in Mathematics, University of Michigan, May 2025
 * M.S. in Mathematics, University of Michigan, April 2021
 * B.S. in Mathematics (with Honors), University of Chicago, June 2019